metabase/metabase/docs/permissions/data.md

 {% include plans-blockquote.html feature="View data permissions" %}

 The **View data** permission determines what data people can see when viewing questions, dashboards, models, and metrics.
-View data permissions also determines whether a group can view the models and metrics browsers in the sidebar.
+View data permissions also determine whether a group can view the models and metrics browsers in the sidebar.
 To [browse databases](../exploration-and-organization/exploration.md#browse-your-databases), a group will also need [Create queries](#create-queries-permissions) permissions for the relevant data.

 Permission levels include: